New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 What is a lifetime mortgage?

-A lifetime mortgage is a type of loan secured on one’s property that allows them to access the equity in their property without selling it.
-The amount of money that can be borrowed is calculated based on the value of the property and the borrower’s age, but it will always be less than what they would get if they sold the property outright.
+A lifetime mortgage is a loan secured on one’s property that allows them to access the equity without selling it.
+The amount of money that can be borrowed is calculated based on the property’s value and the borrower’s age, but it will always be less than what they would receive if they sold the property outright.
 Lifetime mortgages are most commonly used by older homeowners who need cash for retirement or other purposes.
 Repayment usually isn’t required until after death or when the homeowner moves into long-term care, at which point (or upon sale of the property) any remaining balance plus interest is then paid off.

 What are the disadvantages of a lifetime mortgage?